A detailed guide on how to measure digital marketing performance

 - are budget-friendly yet provide you with practical options, such as allowing extra integrations and additional users without extra charges.

 - can keep track of multiple sources simultaneously.
 In cases when marketing campaigns run on multiple platforms, marketers need to keep an eye on all the channels.
 Thus, opting for a tool that can track, monitor, and manage omnichannel campaigns is the best way to go.

 - enable the tracking of the continuous flow of data from the marketing campaigns and delivers the report in a systemized way so that it can generate actionable insights.

 A popular choice for digital marketing reporting is Coupler.io.
 This tool offers the ability to automatically export data from many of the business apps you use – such as HubSpot, Mailchimp, Google Analytics, Facebook Ads, and many more.

-Here’s an example of an ad reporting dashboard that could enhance your reporting.
+Here’s an example of a marketing dashboard that could enhance your ad reporting.
 Feel free to play with it or copy it for your use.